KongkowITMedan/backer/README.md

 # Kongkow Backer

 If there any mistake or forgotten name(s) please inform us at hello@kongkow.club or just PM us (the admins) at [group chat](https://t.me/KongkowITMedan).

 Thank you.

-List of event's backers

 ## 1st Meetup (19 November 2016)